Toyota Crown: Fifth generation (S80/S90/S100; 1974)

-Launched in 1974 in Japan, export began from 1975.
-It was offered as four-door sedan, two-door hardtop coupe, four-door hardtop sedan, wagon, and van.
+Launched in 1974 in Japan, export began in 1975.
+It was offered as a four-door sedan, two-door hardtop coupe, four-door hardtop sedan, wagon, and van.
 Engines are 2.0- and 2.6-liter gasoline.
 The 2.2-liter diesel was introduced in October 1977.
 Trim levels are Standard, Deluxe, Super Saloon, and Royal Saloon.
+The all-new pillared hardtop with the Royal Saloon trim package was the most exclusive Crown and was an alternative to the Nissan Cedric and Nissan Gloria, the traditional cross-town rival, while both the Cedric and Gloria were offered as genuine hardtop sedans beginning August 1972.
+This was the last series to offer a one-piece front bench seat; consecutive series offered a split front bench.

-The Royal Saloon came in a longer body length, coupled with the 2.6L engine while lower trim levels were in the shorter body style and 2.0 L engines.
-Export models used the same body whether the two-liter 5R four-cylinder or the 2.6-liter 4M inline-six.
+The Royal Saloon came in a longer body length, coupled with the 2.6 L engine, while lower trim levels were in the shorter body style and 2.0 L engines.
+Export models used the same body, whether the two-liter 5R four-cylinder or the 2.6-liter 4M inline-six.
 In Europe, these models claimed 87 and 112 PS respectively.

 Minor change was given in 1978.
 This version of the Crown saw the introduction of disc brakes at both the front and rear axles with anti-lock brakes, speed sensitive power steering, and a 4-speed automatic transmission with overdrive.
 Originally, sedans and wagons had S80-series chassis numbers, while the two- and four-door hardtops received the S90-series chassis numbers.
 After 1976 and concurrent with the introduction of new stricter emissions regulations, all Japanese market Crowns used S100-series chassis numbers.
 Export models continued to use the previous codes.